Warranty Claim Automation: From 14 Days to 14 Minutes

 Getting There

-Most manufacturers are further from 14-minute claims than they'd like to be, and the gap is usually in one of two places: either serialization hasn't been implemented at the unit level, or registration rates are too low to make pre-populated claims work at scale.
+Most manufacturers are further from 14-minute claims than they want to be.
+The gap is almost always in one of two places: serialization has not been implemented at the unit level, so the system cannot distinguish one physical product from another — or registration rates are too low to make pre-populated claims work at scale.
+A claim on an unregistered unit requires the manual verification that automation is meant to eliminate.

-Both are solvable problems.
-The serialization infrastructure is a label and a database.
-The registration challenge is a product experience design problem — a scan-to-register flow that gives customers immediate value in exchange for their details converts at dramatically higher rates than a paper card or a form email.
+Both gaps are solvable.
+Unit-level serialization is a labelling and database decision, not an infrastructure rebuild.
+The registration problem is a product experience design challenge: a scan-to-register flow that delivers immediate value — warranty activation, documentation, exclusive offers — converts far better than a paper card or follow-up email.

-BrandedMark is built specifically for this stack: serialized product identity at the unit level, frictionless registration at unboxing, jurisdiction-aware warranty terms, and automated claim workflows with fulfillment integration.
-The 14-minute claim isn't a future state — it's what the system produces when the data is in place.
+BrandedMark is built for this stack: serialized unit identity, frictionless registration at unboxing, jurisdiction-aware warranty rules across 11 markets, and automated claim workflows with fulfillment integration.
+The 14-minute claim is what the system produces when the data is in place.

 Ready to see how the automated claim flow works in practice?
 Explore BrandedMark and see the full warranty management architecture.